eced4406/eced4406.github.io/lectures/0x000-introduction/0x001-course-format.md

 ## Office Hours

-Office hours will be provided virtually via Microsoft Teams.
+Office hours will be provided virtually.
+Schedule TBD.
-I'll generally try to be available on Thursday afternoons after our lecture.

 ## Absences

 Please let me know via [email](mailto:thomas.gt@dal.ca) if you are going to miss an in-person evaluation.